okTurtles/group-income/_specs/flow-to-typescript-migration.md

 - **`flowTyper.js`.** `frontend/model/contracts/misc/flowTyper.js` (460 lines) is a **runtime** validator library, not erased type annotations.
 It uses Flow generic syntax (e.g. `mapOf<K, V>`, `objectOf<O: TypeValidatorRecord<*>>`) alongside runtime logic that inspects function names (`typeFn.name.includes('optional')`).
 Converting it risks changing runtime behaviour — particularly anything that depends on function `.name` values surviving compilation.
 It is bundled into pinned contracts, so behavioural equivalence is mandatory.
   Note it is **already Flow-ignored** (`.flowconfig`) and ESLint-ignored (`eslintIgnore`), so under the parity principle it must be `tsconfig` `exclude`d too — it is not to be typechecked, and no attempt should be made to express its generics as real TypeScript types.
 It is live source that esbuild parses, though, so its Flow *syntax* still has to go.
 That makes it a syntax-stripping job with a behavioural-equivalence test harness, not a typing job — the smallest possible change, not the most correct one.
 - **Vue 2.6 SFCs — resolved, no longer in scope.** Vue 2.6's Options API has weak TypeScript inference compared to Vue 2.7+ or Vue 3, so the 186 SFCs had their Flow stripped rather than converted, and stay untyped until the Vue 3 migration.
 One consequence is worth carrying forward: the `}: Object)` cast had been hiding the components from `eslint-plugin-vue`, which only recognises a component when `export default` is a bare object expression.
 Removing it switched those rules on across 182 components and immediately surfaced two latent bugs (a shared array prop default, a computed with no return).
 Expect more `vue/*` findings as SFCs are touched in future work.
-- **`historical/` and `ignored/` — settled by parity: out of scope.** Both are Flow-ignored, so both are TypeScript-excluded.
-The 8 files under `historical/` that contain Flow syntax (6 `.js`, 2 `.vue`) get their syntax stripped only if the build actually needs them to parse — `historical/` is dead reference code and is not reachable from any esbuild entry point, so the default is to **leave them exactly as they are**, Flow syntax and all.
+- **`historical/` — out of scope entirely.
+Do not touch it.** It is Flow-ignored, so it is TypeScript-excluded; it is dead reference code unreachable from any esbuild entry point, so nothing parses it and its Flow syntax breaks nothing.
+Its 8 files with Flow syntax (6 `.js`, 2 `.vue`) are **left exactly as they are, Flow syntax and all**, and are excluded from every file count in this spec.
+This is the one place where "Flow-ignored" additionally means "unedited". (`ignored/` gets the same treatment in principle, but the directory no longer exists.)

 ## Possible Edge Cases